This is the page for schools. To buy a ticket to attend with your family, click on this link.

 The young playwright from Ghent, Mats Vandroogenbroeck, takes charge of the staging of this concert, working closely with an actress and a video artist.
 What can the story of Romeo and Juliet still tell us today?
 Does love still work in the same way in the digital age?
 To what extent are online experiences truly authentic?

-In the months leading up to the concert, Jeunesses Musicales de Bruxelles and Jeugd en Muziek Brussel will organise a series of workshops in schools.
+In the months leading up to the concert, the Belgian National Orchestra will organise workshops in schools and send a preparatory file to the participating schools.
 During these workshops, young people will delve into these questions and try to find some answers.
 The resulting materials – short texts, drawings and even digital avatars – will eventually be integrated into the performance, in a unique interpretation of Shakespeare’s classic, for and with young people!

 Hugh Wolff, conductor